NREL/OpenStudio-user-documentation/docs/reference/sketchup_plugin_interface.md

 - Select the object by name from SketchUp's Outliner window and then double-click or right-click and choose "Edit Group"
 - You can set up a keyboard shortcut that will take you into the selected group.
 A tutorial will be added to the documentation that shows you how to add your own shortcuts or load some preconfigured OpenStudio shortcuts

 You can create shading surface groups within or outside a space.
 Once you enter into a shading surface group, you can draw shading surfaces.
-An alternate method to make new shading groups is to copy and paste a group.
+An alternate method to make new shading groups is to copy and paste existing groups.

 ![Shading Surface Group](img/plugin_reference_guide/width_Inspector_ShadingGroup.png)